jeswheel/haiti_article/README.md

 ### TODO:

+- [ ] Have to reference all tables.
+When should we reference Table 2 (parameter table).
+How about the table of likelihoods?
 - [ ] Fix author affiliations and emails.
 - [ ] Move all images and tables to the correct spot (directly after referencing them).
 - [ ] Double check all model equations match the code